tandasat/cs_driver/README.md

 5. Set dependency as below from [Project] > [Project Dependencies]
    ![dependency](/image/dependency.png)

-6. Add driver_mm.h and driver_mm.c to the project and include the header from the source file.
+6. Add cs_driver_mm.h and cs_driver_mm.c to the project and include the header from the source file.
 It can be done by referencing existing one or creating a copy under the project

 7. In source code, call cs_driver_mm_init() in order to setup dynamic memory management of Capstone first.
 Also, do not forget to call